 Qatar hosting the soccer World Cup is like Donald Trump becoming president of the United States.
 It should not have happened, but the very fact that it has only exposes how bad things have become.

 Underlying the shame of the World Cup in Qatar and the petrostate ownership of European soccer is this banal reality: These states are our diplomatic and commercial allies.
 We in the West not only accept their money for our sports teams, but we buy their fossil fuels and in return sell them arms.
 And we seal the deal by placing our hands on weird glowing orbs in the desert to profess our friendship.
 To expect sports to act as some honorable exception while the rest of society is trying to make as much money as possible—regardless of the morality or long-term security of their countries—is ridiculous.

-Or to put it another way, in the blunt words of my Tom Hall of The Back Row Manifesto, a far more knowledgeable and fanatic soccer buff than I am, “I don’t know why everything has to have the joy sucked out of it by corrupt greedy assholes, but here we are.”
+Or to put it another way, in the blunt words of my friend Tom Hall of The Back Row Manifesto, a far more knowledgeable and fanatic soccer buff than I, “I don’t know why everything has to have the joy sucked out of it by corrupt greedy assholes, but here we are.”